KnotLabs/LightHome/_posts/2017-02-22-strip-lighting.markdown

   + Low cost
   + Can be controlled with universal remote if you have one

+  - Links

 #### RF (Goes through walls) Remote

+An 'RF Remote' is a remote controller that uses Radio Frequency (RF) to communicate to the lights.
+This is like a

   - Goes through walls

   + More expensive than IR.

+  - Links

 #### [Wifi Controlled](/led/2017-02-22-wifi-controlled)
   + Most fine tuned control, control right from your phone